BogdanovaIV/UniFlow/README.md

 4. **`schedule_idx`**: Optimizes queries by `schedule` in `StudentMark` for searching by the schedule.
    - **Fields**: `schedule`

-### Testing
-- [Django Test Framework](https://docs.djangoproject.com/en/5.1/topics/testing/): For automated testing, python3 manage.py test is used to run tests built with Django's built-in test framework.
-This framework, based on Python’s unittest, helps verify that all application components work as expected and provides a solid foundation for maintaining reliable code as the project evolves.
-- [Jest](https://jestjs.io/): A JavaScript testing framework used to test frontend components, especially those involving DOM manipulation and user interactions.
-Jest is essential in ensuring that UI behaviors function as expected across various user scenarios.

-### Testing
-- [Heroku](https://dashboard.heroku.com/): A cloud platform used for deploying, managing, and scaling the application.
-Heroku simplifies the deployment process, enabling continuous delivery and scaling the app as needed without complex infrastructure.
-- [GitHub](https://github.com/): A version control and collaboration platform that hosts the codebase, tracks changes, and allows collaboration through pull requests and issue tracking.

 ## Testing

 Please refer to the [TESTING.md](TESTING.md) file for all test-related documentation.